rloutlaw/JavaSDKDocs/outlawSDKDocs/intellij.md

 graphURL=https\://graph.windows.net/
 ```

-Update this property file with the following changes:
+Update the placeholder values in this property file with the following changes:

 - subscription = use the *id* value from `az account list`
 - client = use the *appId* value from the output taken from the service principal created in the previous step